 Flounder are not a school fish but do tend to congregate in the same area or depth.
 Once a fish is caught, work the area thoroughly before moving on in search of more fish.
 If you find the majority of bites coming on turns, you’re trolling too fast.
 Keep speed around one knot and use only enough weight to "feel" the bottom.
 A flounder often grabs a bait and holds on before swallowing.
 The bite may feel as if the line is snagged or has picked up debris.
 On the bite immediately drop back the rod tip, allowing the flounder to swallow the bait, to increase your hook-up percentage.
 The standard top/bottom rig mentioned earlier may be used to troll as well as a double-bucktail rig.
 Just be sure the rig is bouncing on bottom.
 Another option is to use a three-way swivel with 12” sinker along with five-foot leader.
 Attach your favorite bucktail or a skirt and spinner blade to enhance bait presentation.

-Anglers who spring into action on the eastern shore may observe a few friendly smiles on nearby boats.
-But rest assured, there will not be the magnitude of boats or anglers that are chasing stripers over in the Chesapeake!
+Anglers who spring into action on the Eastern Shore may observe a few friendly smiles on nearby boats.
+But rest assured, there will not be the magnitude of boats or anglers that were once seen chasing April stripers over in the Chesapeake!

-- John Unkart is author of Offshore Pursuit and Saltwater Tales.
-Pick up a copy of Saltwater Tales for additional flounder tips and techniques.
+- John Unkart is author of Offshore Pursuit and Saltwater Tales, available on Amazon.